urasandesu/Prig/README.md

 ### Step 5: Install Test Adapter
 Before running tests in Visual Studio Test Explorer, you have to install a Test Adapter.
 Currently, Prig supports the following Test Adapters: NUnit, MSTest, [xUnit.net](https://www.nuget.org/packages/xunit.runner.visualstudio/).
 As the above described sample, let we use NUnit.
-Now, in the Package Manager Console, change the `Package source` to `Prig Source`, the `Default project` to `ConsoleApplicationTest` and execute the following command:
+Now, in the Package Manager Console, change the `Package source` to `Prig Source`, the `Default project` to `QuickTourTest` and execute the following command:
 ```powershell
 PM> Install-Package NUnitTestAdapterForPrig
 ```